paiardin/DockingPie/README.md

 DockingPie is distributed freely to the public and it has been tested and runs on Windows, macOS and Linux versions of PyMOL.

+It works as a plugin pf PyMOL, thus the only requirement to start using DockingPIe is to have PyMOL installed on your computer.
 It is compatible with incentive PyMOL builds distributed by [Schrodinger](https://pymol.org/2/ "Schrodinger website")

 ## Download